apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

 because the table names and references are likely to be different between the original and the new instances, but it can serve as a reference.

-*A*: If the files cannot be recovered, replace corrupt data files with a empty rfiles to allow references in the metadata table and in the tablet servers to be resolved.
+If the files cannot be recovered, replace corrupt data files with a empty rfiles to allow references in the metadata table and in the tablet servers to be resolved.
 Rebuild the metadata table if the corrupt files are metadata files.